mubix/scoreproxy/README.md

 Usage of ./scoreproxy:
   -end string
-        End IP of the range (e.g., 10.100.255.255) -port int
+        End IP of the range (e.g., 10.100.255.255) -file string
+        File containing a list of IP addresses (one per line) -port int
         Port on which the SOCKS5 proxy will listen (default 1080) -start string
         Start IP of the range (e.g., 10.1.0.0)

 ```

 Running: